Skip to content

 Database Connectivity

-Native database drivers (psycopg2, mysqlclient, etc.) do not work inside the WASM sandbox.
-Plugins connect to databases through HTTP-based APIs instead.
+Native database drivers do not work inside the WASM sandbox.
+Use HTTP-based APIs instead:

 DatabaseHTTP-Based Option